mwmdev/neuma/README.md

 `m code`

-Displays only syntax highlighted code.
+Displays syntax highlighted code.
 Works best when `temperature` is set to 0.

 Start with `#` followed by the name of the language and the prompt.